adrianrb469/cryptography/qkd/README.md

 ## Educational Value

-This simulation helps understand:
+This simulation facilitates understanding of:

 - How quantum mechanics enables unconditionally secure communication
-- The difference between classical and quantum cryptography
+- The fundamental differences between classical and quantum cryptography
 - Real-world limitations and advantages of QKD systems
 - The role of error rates in quantum communication security